 They’re open daily from May to October, from 5:30am to 10:00pm.

 Log Cabin Cafe was built and founded by a single woman during the Great Depression in 1937, which is when Beartooth Highway was built.
 This was back before Ruth Bader Ginsburg made it possible for women to get their own mortgages so imagine how impressive it was for a single woman to open a restaurant back in the 1930s!

 Today, it remains female-owned by Laurie Hinck, a Silver Gate native.

-The restaurant sources their smoked salmon from Northern Lights Smokery, who smoke fish caught by local fisherman.
+The restaurant sources their smoked salmon from Northern Lights Smokery, which smokes fish caught by local fishermen.
 They even use eco-friendly to-go boxes for leftovers and purchased their furniture from Cooke City’s Republic Creek Furniture.